 “I knocked on the door and there was no one there.
 That was odd.
 So I went back to my car, when I spotted Robin pulling up in her nice white BMW convertible.
 I should have recognized it, I bought the motherfucker.
 Great, I can still get my quickie in, I thought, but then I spotted the white silhouette with flowing blond hair in the passenger’s seat.
 Shit, it was probably one of her girlfriends from Head of the Class.
 But I looked closer and saw that it was a dude.
 Someone she was probably giving head to.
 They pulled up and got out of the car and I saw that the guy was Brad Pitt.
 When Brad saw me standing there in front of the house, you had to see the look on his face.
 He looked like he was ready to receive his last rites.
 Plus, he looked stoned out of his gourd.
 Then he went all pre-Matrix on me.
 ‘Dude, don’t strike me, don’t strike me.
 We were just going over some lines.
 She was talking about you the whole time.’ … It was what it was.
 Brad beat to the punch that day so I went back the next day.”Advertisement

-After serving three years in prison for the rape of then-18-year-old Desiree Washington, Tyson married Monica Turner on April 19, 1997.
+After serving three years in prison for the rape of then-18-year-old Desiree Washington, Tyson married Monica Turner on April 19, 1997. in a Muslim ceremony.
 The pair first met at comedian Eddie Murphy’s house back in 1990 and reportedly stayed in touch during his incarceration.

 After five years and two children together, Turner, who was in her pediatric residency at Georgetown University Medical Center at the time and became a successful doctor, divorced Tyson and cited adultery that “has neither been forgiven nor condoned.”